Discharge of Firearm in Public

 If you are charged with any felony or misdemeanor criminal offense involving a firearm then contact an experienced criminal defense attorney at the Sammis Law Firm.

 Contact us today to discuss your case in the Tampa Bay area including Hillsborough County, Pinellas County, Pasco County, Hernando County, or Polk County, FL.

 Legal Defenses for Charges of Discharging a Firearm

-It is a defense to the charge of discharging a firearm in public if the person who fired the gun was acting in self-defense by lawfully defending life or property.
+For example, Florida law provides an important defense for the crime of discharging a firearm in public when the person who fired the gun was acting in self-defense by lawfully defending life or property.

 Additionally, the statute includes a defense for firing a gun while performing official duties when those duties required the discharge of a firearm.
 Defenses also apply when the person discharges the firearm on public roads or properties expressly approved for hunting by the Fish and Wildlife Conservation Commission or Division of Forestry.